hbs-rcs/hbsgrid-docs/source/syncfiles.md

         run button in the upper-right corner of the grsync application.

+Note that transferring many small files is much slower than transferring a small number of large files.
+You may find it faster to compress folders with many small files into `.zip` or `.tar` archives, transfer those, and decompress/extract them on the other end.

 Click the image below for a demonstration showing how to sync your data from a local drive to the HBS Grid: